pureinsights/discovery-cli/USER.md

 (Optional, string) Set the configuration profile that will execute the command.

 ###### Delete
 `delete` is the command used to delete Discovery Ingestion's pipelines.
-The user must send a name or UUID to get a specific pipeline.
+The user must send a name or UUID to delete a specific pipeline.

 Usage: `discovery ingestion pipeline delete [flags] <arg>`